rodlie/cyan/README.md

 | Left mouse         | Drag (if move tool selected)       |
 | Left mouse + Wheel | Brush size (if draw tool selected) |

-## FAQ

-...

 ## License

+Copyright (c) Ole-André Rodlie ``<ole.andre.rodlie@gmail.com>``.
+All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 * Cyan include icons from [FatCow](https://www.fatcow.com) Hosting that are licensed under [CC Attribution 3.0 US](http://creativecommons.org/licenses/by/3.0/us/)
 * Cyan Logo by Ole-André Rodlie is licensed under [CC Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)